Hawkwind: 1970–1975: United Artists era

 The addition of bassist Ian "Lemmy" Kilmister and drummer Simon King propelled the band to greater heights.
 One of the early gigs the band played was a benefit for the Greasy Truckers at The Roundhouse on 13 February 1972.
-A live album of the concert, Greasy Truckers Party, was released, and after re-recording the vocal, a single, "Silver Machine", was also released, reaching number three in the UK charts.
-This generated sufficient funds for the subsequent album Doremi Fasol Latido Space Ritual tour.
-The show featured dancers Stacia and Miss Renee typically performing either topless or wearing only body paint, mime artist Tony Carrera and a light show by Liquid Len and was recorded on the elaborate package Space Ritual.
+A live album of the concert, Greasy Truckers Party, was released; from this, a single (with overdubbed vocal), "Silver Machine", was also released, reaching number three in the UK charts.
+This generated sufficient funds for the subsequent album Doremi Fasol Latido and Space Ritual tour.
+The show featured costumes, dancers Stacia and Miss Renee – typically performing either topless or wearing only body paint – mime artist Tony Carrera, and a light show by Liquid Len.
+The songs in the show were connected by electronic and spoken word segues and the show was recorded on the elaborate package Space Ritual.
 At the height of their success, in 1973, the band released the single "Urban Guerrilla", which coincided with an IRA bombing campaign in London, so the BBC refused to play it and the band's management reluctantly decided to withdraw it fearing accusations of opportunism, despite the disc having already climbed to number 39 in the UK chart.

-Dik Mik departed during 1973 and Calvert ended his association with the band to concentrate on solo projects.
+Dik Mik departed during 1973, and Calvert ended his association with the band to concentrate on solo projects.
 Dettmar also indicated that he was to leave the band, so Simon House was recruited as keyboardist and violinist playing live shows, a North America tour and recording the 1974 album Hall of the Mountain Grill.
-Dettmar left after a European tour and emigrated to Canada, whilst Alan Powell deputised for an incapacitated King on that European tour, but remained giving the band two drummers.
+Dettmar left after a European tour and emigrated to Canada, whilst Alan Powell deputised for an incapacitated King on that European tour, but remained, giving the band two drummers.

 At the beginning of 1975, the band recorded the album Warrior on the Edge of Time in collaboration with Michael Moorcock, loosely based on his Eternal Champion figure.
 However, during a North American tour in May, Lemmy was caught in possession of amphetamine crossing the border from the US into Canada.
 The border police mistook the powder for cocaine and he was jailed, forcing the band to cancel some shows.
 Fed up with his erratic behaviour, the band dismissed the bass player replacing him with their long-standing friend and former Pink Fairies guitarist Paul Rudolph.
 Lemmy then teamed up with another Pink Fairies guitarist, Larry Wallis, to form Motörhead, named after the last song he had written for Hawkwind.